All Episodes

 And Huma's father was also likewise involved.

-Um they're not the good mafia.
+They're not the good mafia.

-They are right down the middle as radical as anybody else in jihad.
+They are right down the middle, as radical as anybody else in jihad.

-And so it's a legitimate request from Michelle Bachman of the well, McCain took to the floor of the Senate last week to have at Bachman and these other Republicans.
+Well, McCain took to the floor of the Senate last week to have at Bachman and these other Republicans.

 Here are the salient facts as he writes them in his piece.

-Willful blindness.
+Willful Blindness.

-It's his memoir about the start of our confrontation with Islamic supremacism as a domestic threat back in the early 90s when he led the prosecution of blind sheikh's New York jihadist cell, they carried out the 93 World Trade Center bombing.
+It's his memoir about the start of our confrontation with Islamic supremacism as a domestic threat back in the early 90s when he led the prosecution of Blind Sheikh's New York jihadist cell.

-And now he's got a column, the wages of willful blindness.
+And now he's got a column, The Wages of Willful Blindness.

 Is it time for defenders of liberty to abandon the GOP?